1631-002-2022-04/publicResources/iterativesStringsNotes.md

 subString = "the"

 # version 1
-x = movie_title(subString)
+x = movie_title.count(subString)

 # version 2
 tally = 0
 i = 0
 while i < len(movie_title):
-    if movie_title[i:3] == subString:
+    if movie_title[i:i+3] == subString:
         tally += 1

     i += 1
  ```
  #### Try some yourself

- For each of the following string methods, look up what they do and see if you can code your own function that uses string indexing, string slicing and looping through a string, to produce the same result.
+ For each of the following string methods, look up what they do and see if you can code your own function that uses *string indexing*, *string slicing* and *definite loops* applied to a string, to produce the same result.
  1. `= any_string.startswith(subString)` or `= any_string.endswith(subString)` where your function returns a Boolean
  2. `= any_string.removeprefix(prefix)` or `= any_string.removesuffix(suffix)` where your function returns a new *shortened* string
  3. `= any_string.index(subString)` or `=any_string.rindex(subString)` where your function returns the index where the substring starts.

  Here's a tricky one:

- 4. `= any_string.replace(oldString, newString)`
+ 4. `= any_string.replace(oldString, newString)` Look for a solution at the end of this document

  > Hint: using `= any_string.index(oldString)' and `=len(oldString)` to find the oldString's start and stop points, <br>
 then generate string slices from before and after, and concatenate them, along with the newString into a brand result.